 ASEAN Reinsurance Working Committee (ARWC)

-The ASEAN Reinsurance Working Committee, created by the ASEAN Insurance Council, serves as an avenue for best practices sharing among national reinsurers in the region so they may craft tailor-fit strategies to address industry issues in their countries.
-It aids regulators in making more guided decisions and harmonizing regulation within ASEAN.
-It also promotes a healthy and cooperative environment within the (re)insurance industry and creates opportunities for collaboration such as
+ARWC aids regulators in making more guided decisions and harmonizing regulations within ASEAN.
+It also promotes a healthy and cooperative environment within the (re)insurance industry and creates opportunities for collaboration such as regional pooling.

-Regulatory Framework Promotion of Pro-poor Insurance Markets in Asia (RFPI-Asia) project
+Regulatory Framework Promotion of Pro-poor Insurance Markets in Asia (RFPI Asia)

-The Nat Re CEO has been elected as Chairman of the Committee for two years starting July 2019.
+Nat Re CEO Allan R. Santos is a member of this Task Force composed of members of the public and private sectors and has been elected as Chairman of the Task Force’s Committee for two years starting July 2019.

 Various industry technical working groups (TWGs)